 "[My co-founder and I] were in the middle of nowhere – we didn't have propane to cook, and the truck wouldn't start," said Shemtob, who recalled having to hotwire the truck and wait for someone to come help them.

 "Then there are other factors, like traffic," he added.

 While being consistent in food quality and service is important for success, the restaurant business is far from static.

 "I have found over the years that you constantly need to be updating, renovating and evolving with the ever-changing taste of the public to be successful," Pipolo said.

 Shemtob agreed, noting that his menu is constantly changing to allow for newer, more innovative dishes.
 When you come up with your concept and menu, it should be flexible enough to adapt when your customers ask for something new.

-Everyone knows that a successful restaurant needs to serve impeccable food, but there are so many other factors that contribute to the success of your venture.
+Everyone knows that a successful restaurant needs to serve delicious food, but there are so many other factors that contribute to the success of your venture – and most of it boils down to happy, loyal customers.
 If there's one thing Bottero wishes she knew when she started out, it's that creating a loyal following is difficult and takes time, even if your menu is top-notch.

 "Customers make the place," she told Business News Daily.
 "You have to earn their trust by making sure they're taken care of and providing the best service possible.
 In today's market, you also can't succeed without social media.
 Good food is important, but so is good technology."